sballin/alfred-search-notes-app/README.md

 Custom icons will show up when a folder name begins with an emoji, like `📗 Misc` in the screenshot above.
 Add your own icons to the workflow's `icons` folder and tweak `get_notes.py` to see them in Alfred.
 The default icons are from [Emojitwo](https://emojitwo.github.io/).

+## Contributors

+Thank you to all who have submitted pull requests, and to [drgrib](https://github.com/drgrib) for allowing me to repurpose the [alfred-bear](https://github.com/drgrib/alfred-bear) workflow.

 ## Donate

 If you enjoy using this workflow, consider [donating](http://paypal.me/sbballin)!